-The university uses Canvas to store course materials such as lecture PowerPoints, videos, supplementary readings, assignment prompts, etc. Canvas is used to post student grades for assignments, exams, and quizzes, and it might be used by instructors to take attendance, receive assignment submissions, and/or for quizzes.
+The university uses Canvas to store course materials such as lecture slides, videos, supplementary readings, assignment prompts, etc. Canvas is used to post student grades for assignments, exams, and quizzes, and it might be used by instructors to take attendance, receive assignment submissions, and/or for quizzes.
 Students are automatically added to Canvas courses via the UT registration process.
 All Canvas courses in which students have been enrolled will remain available to students until their Net ID is deactivated through the university 1 year after graduation.
 The UTCVM Canvas liaison is Mr. Lars Kragness.

-Lecture captures are linked by semester and course in VetNet at https://liveutk.sharepoint.com/sites/utcvm/students/SitePages/Lecture%20Captures.aspx.
+Lecture captures are linked by semester and course in VetNet at https://liveutk.sharepoint.com/sites/cvm/SitePages/Lecture-Captures.aspx.